ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 This paves the way for adoption of web3, which we're all trying to buidl, and acts as a good testing ground for the dapps, consequently helping the respective teams to learn from this experience and make the softwares even better.
-For more on this, check the [article](https://medium.com/ethberlin/if-you-liked-it-then-you-shoulda-put-a-dapp-on-it-626b032d32a5).
+For more on this, check out the [article](https://medium.com/ethberlin/if-you-liked-it-then-you-shoulda-put-a-dapp-on-it-626b032d32a5).

 ### Communcation Channel
 One of the dapps, mentioned above, that we love and use a lot, is [Status](status.im/).
 Make sure you install it